 - Visit Google Search Console and log in using your Google account

-- Click on “Add A Property” button in the top right corner
+- Click on the “Add A Property” button in the top right corner

 - Type in the domain name of your site in the window and click “Add”